 The Traveling Calibration unit (TCal) is a mobile spectrophotometric calibration system that will be used to characterize the throughput as a function of wavelength of imaging systems at observatories around the world.
-TCal will work to augment and improve the science return of large scale surveys by placing telescope/instrument systems that plan to do survey followup on a common photometric baseline.
-This will be done by using a 2nm wide tunable source to measure the measured systems response function from 300nm to 1000nm.
-By characterizing the throughput of these astronomical imaging systems the systematic error introduced by combining measurements made with different instruments will be reduced.
+TCal will work to augment and improve the science return of large scale surveys by calibrating telescope/instrument systems that plan to do a significant amount of survey followup and place them on a common photometric baseline.
+This will be done by using a tunable light source, and calibrated detector to measure a systems relative response as a function of wavelengh from 300nm to 1000nm.
+By characterizing the throughput of these astronomical imaging systems the systematic error introduced when combining measurements made with different telescopes/systems will be reduced.